In June 2021, the internet went crazy when an image emerged of Harrison Ford on set of the upcoming Indiana Jones film.

 What will happen in Indiana Jones 5?

-Plot details for the fifth Indiana Jones film are currently a total mystery, but Allen’s comments claiming the franchise is going in a “whole new trajectory” are certainly intriguing.
+Plot details for the fifth Indiana Jones film are currently a total mystery, but Karen Allen’s aforementioned comments claiming the franchise is going in a “whole new trajectory” are certainly intriguing.

-Indiana Jones 5 won’t start filming anytime soon, so don’t hold your breath for a trailer until late 2021 at the very earliest.
+Indiana Jones 5 has only just started filming, so don’t hold your breath for a trailer until late 2021 at the very earliest.

 Will Steven Spielberg direct Indiana Jones 5?